Wesleyan University Philippines: History

 In 2009, Prof. Manuel G. Palomo was elected as the tenth president.
 He was known for restoration of the Supreme Student Council and implementation of improved salary scheme for faculty and staff.
 Make-over of the campus physical facilities, refurbishing of buildings, provision of Wi-Fi internet connection and air-conditioned classrooms were accomplished during his tenure.
 Also, more programs in health sciences were offered thus renaming the College of Nursing as the College of Nursing and Allied Medical Sciences.

 In 2012, Hon.
 Pacifico B. Aniag was elected as the 11th president.
 He was known for achieving financial stability of the university.
 Also, five new programs were offered including the Bachelor of Laws.
 During his term, the university was granted another three years as Autonomous University (2006–2019) by the Commission on Higher Education and Institutional Accreditation by Federation of Accrediting Agencies of the Philippines (FAAP) from September 2014 to April 2018.
 Two four-storey buildings that replaced the old agricultural building were constructed during his presidency.
 His graceful exit from office is historic as he was the first president to retire from his post which paved the way for smooth transition of leadership.

 On January 24, 2019, Hon.
 Benjamin D. Turgano, a retired judge and a man of Methodist faith was elected as the 12th president of the university.
 His election into the University Presidency is historic as he was the first president who was chosen through a search and screening committee.
 As a man of law and of God, Hon.
 Turgano assured the Wesleyan community that under his leadership, no judgment will be rendered unless all sides have been heard.
 Issues and concerns of different units will be heard through dialogs and collegial discussions.
 He also emphasized that transparency, efficiency, accountability and continuous improvements will be the standards that will govern the academic and administrative operations and procedures in the university during his presidency.

-Mascot, moniker, and colors

-The image of Circuit Rider was chosen as the university mascot to signify the clergymen of the Methodist Church who travel around specific geographic territories to minister to settlers and organize congregations.
-Wesleyan University-Philippines athletic teams are known as The Riders and wear school colors, Green (Pantone 348) and Yellow (Pantone 7548 C).